 The system proposed in this work aims to enable robots to autonomously administer the SPPB and TUG tests.
 To achieve this goal, we develop a set of algorithms that identify the start and end of each test and also monitor the user while taking the tests.
-To track the human skeleton, we used the onboard algorithm of the ZED2i camera.
-The algorithm gives the necessary keypoints to compute the proposed metrics.
-The 3D skeleton pose is filtered in all frames, removing the outliers by using the z-score method, and then applies a Savitzky-Golay [27] filter to smooth the data and remove jittery in pose estimation.

-We show how the system is capable of (i) computing the user's completion time and (ii) extracting other frailtyrelated metrics deemed important by healthcare professionals to improve diagnosis.
+All the algorithms are based on the user's skeleton which is obtained and tracked from images captured by a camera.
+We show how the system is capable of (i) computing the user's completion time and (ii) extracting other frailty-related metrics deemed important by healthcare professionals to improve diagnosis.